Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Applications to DIQKD protocols

-Since the seminal work of \citet{E93} it is well known that in order to get the highest robustness to finite detection efficiency in observing Bell-violation, one should consider correlations obtained by measuring partially entangled states, i.e.~as in \eqnref{eq:part_ent_state} with $\theta\neq\pi/2$ and, in particular, in the limit $\theta\to0$.
+Since the seminal work of Eberhard \cite{E93} it is well known that in order to get the highest robustness to finite detection efficiency in observing Bell-violation, one should consider correlations obtained by measuring partially entangled states, i.e.~as in \eqnref{eq:part_ent_state} with $\theta\neq\pi/2$ and, in particular, in the limit $\theta\to0$.
+On the contrary, this is not the case when finite visibility $V<1$ is considered instead, as then setting $\theta = \pi/2$ always yields the highest CHSH violation.
 That is why, we repeat the above one-way key analysis for $\eta<1$ where (as already stated in \secref{subsec:gen_non-loc_corr}) we choose the measurements of Alice and Bob such that the CHSH functional \eref{eq:S_det} is maximised for a given value of $\eta$ and $\theta$.
 Each maximal value of the functional, on the other hand, allows us then to directly compute valid\footnoteref{footnote_detbin} lower-bounds on the attainable DW rate \eref{eq:DW_rate}, also when accounting for noisy preprocessing~\cite{WAP20}.